-Unlike any of the other firms on this list, Eaton Vance Investment Counsel charges its clients a percentage of their portfolio income in addition to a percentage of assets under management and fixed fees.
+Eaton Vance Investment Counsel charges its clients a percentage of their portfolio income in addition to a percentage of assets under management and fixed fees.
 This fee, which isn’t all that common, means that you could end up paying more in fees at Eaton Vance than at other firms on this list.
-On the plus side, Eaton Vance is a fee-only firm.

 Eaton Vance’s clients include business owners, corporate executives, private foundations and families.
-The firm generally requires a $1 million account minimum, but the account minimum may be higher depending on the investment strategy.
-For Floating Rate Bank Loan Management, for instance, the account minimum is $100 million.
+Account minimums may vary depending on the investment strategy.

 Eaton Vance Investment Counsel Background